RandomsandGrain/Esteban-s-Indeed/README.md

 - Built a React app using useState, useEffect, Routes, Route, Link, and useParams
 - Fetched and displayed data from an API
 - Implemented nested routing for job details
+- The best tailwind css I've done in my life so far